Menu

 Conclusion

-The real cost of a full-time CTO in 2025 isn't just the $439k average salary—it's closer to $1M+ when you factor in equity, benefits, recruitment, and risk.
-For many B2B SaaS startups, a fractional CTO delivers 80% of the value at 30% of the cost.
+The real cost of a full-time CTO in 2025 is not just the $439k average salary - it is closer to $1M+ once you factor equity, benefits, recruitment, and risk.
+For many B2B SaaS startups, a fractional CTO delivers 80% of the value at roughly 30% of the cost.

 The key is matching your technical leadership strategy to your current stage, runway, and growth trajectory.
-Don't overhire for where you hope to be—hire for where you are.
+Do not overhire for where you hope to be - hire for where you are.

 Next Steps